andrasq/node-docs/bson-to-json.md

 - many of the converted values (numbers, dates) are easy to recover and are faster to convert in javascript than with a native function

-And as luck would have it, the conversion was made even easier by

-- BSON strings encoded to bytes are quite similar to JSON bytes, utf8 encoded (but not the control characters)
-- RegExp regular expression objects serialize to the JSON empty object `{}`
-- dates serialize to the built-in `toISOString()` format

 Implementation
 --------------